Henderson, Nevada: Parks and recreation

-Henderson has more than 37 mi of trails.
+Henderson manages more than 300 mi of scenic trails.

 Government

+Henderson municipal and judicial township courthouse in the Water Street District.
+The facility also houses the Henderson Police Department detention center.

+Henderson city hall, located in the Water Street District, houses many of the municipal government's administrative offices, including the city council chambers and mayor's office.

 The city received its charter from the Nevada State Legislature in 1953, formally incorporating the city with a council/manager form of government.

 Henderson is divided into four wards.
 A mayor and four council members are elected citywide, but no more than one council member are allowed to reside in each ward.

 Lorna Kesterson was elected as Henderson's first female mayor, serving two terms until 1993.